-Lost and found items are kept in the Middle School lost-and-found cupboard located in front of the Middle School Office, as well as in the PE change rooms.
+Lost and found items are kept in the Middle School lost-and-found cupboards located around the school.
 Students are encouraged to check this frequently.
 Electronics, watches, jewelry, and glasses are usually kept with the Middle School secretary.
 Any unclaimed items are cleared from our cupboards every other week.
 We ask that student's personal items be labeled to ensure that if an item is misplaced it can be readily returned to the rightful owner.
 Items of value that have been found will be kept at security Gate 2 overnight.
+Use of CCTV footage to locate missing items violates DAA privacy expectations and school policy.